metabase/metabase/docs/databases/connections/bigquery.md

 ### Datasets

-You can specify which BigQuery datasets you want to sync and scan:
+You can specify which BigQuery datasets you want to sync and scan.
+Options are:

 - All
 - Only these...